brianegan/flutter_redux/README.md

       theme: new ThemeData.dark(),
       title: title,
       home: new StoreProvider(
         // Pass the store to the StoreProvider.
-Any ancestor `StoreConnector`
+Any descendant `StoreConnector`
         // Widgets will find and use this value as the `Store`.
         store: store,
         child: new Scaffold(